mozilla/wpt-sync/docs/deployment.md

 *   provision the server with our Docker image and dependencies: this uses an ansible playbook; the docker-build step may be skipped,
-*   ssh into the server to start the service, optionally seeding gecko and web-platform-test repositories first.
+*   ssh into the server to start the service, optionally seeding gecko, web-platform-test, and wpt-metadata repositories first.

 Terms: